jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 Custom metrics requires the use of third party adapters (e.g. Prometheus, Sysdig Monitor), or requires the user to write their own adapter.
-This requires a lot of configuration, and in the case of writing their own adapter requires in-depth K8s API knowledge.
-See figure \ref{sysdig_scaler_overview} for an example Sysdig autoscaling system, and figure \ref{general_custom_metrics} for a generalised system.
+This requires a lot of configuration and in the case of writing their own adapter requires in-depth K8s API knowledge.
+See figure \ref{sysdig_scaler_overview} for an example Sysdig autoscaling system and figure \ref{general_custom_metrics} for a generalised system.

 ![Sysdig Custom Metrics autoscaling overview\label{sysdig_scaler_overview}